 This is your current internet service provider’s last chance to woo you and convince you to stay.
 You might be surprised how far a company will go for customer satisfaction.
 Explain that you’re considering switching service providers and give them a chance to sweeten your current deal which might convince you to stay.

 Here’s a line to get you started: “Hi, I am calling to discuss my internet options.
 I’m considering moving to a different provider.”

 If they just give you the cold shoulder and don’t convince you to stay, well, then you can move forward with no regrets.
 You'll then get to pick a different internet service provider that offers a better deal.

 6. Commit to a new internet service provider

 Now you’ve figured out how to switch internet providers, it’s time to call customer service and make it official.

-Set up your new internet service first and then cancel your old service—especially if you rely on your home internet for work.
+We recommend setting up your new internet service first and then canceling your old service—especially if you rely on your home internet for work.